Appearance

 Try it

 The @rozie-ui/rete showcase + API reference documents the @rozie-ui/rete-* packages — one pre-compiled, per-framework install (npm i @rozie-ui/rete-react rete rete-area-plugin rete-connection-plugin rete-render-utils, etc.).
-Rete ships no stylesheet, so there is no engine CSS to import — all node / socket / connection chrome is styled by the component.
+Rete ships no stylesheet, and there is no engine CSS to import: all node / socket / connection chrome ships scoped and fully-tokenised inside the component.
+Every rendered value is a --rozie-flow-* custom property with an inline fallback, so it works zero-config yet re-skins by overriding a token, and dark mode is on by default (a built-in prefers-color-scheme block).
+Add a design-system look or an app-toggled .dark class strategy with a one-line themes/{base,shadcn,material,bootstrap}.css import.

 Cross-references